StardustDL-Labs/NJU-PC-Lab/README.md

 Use the project `Benchmark.FromFile`.

 1. Fill input to the file `assets/random.txt`.
 The current `random.txt` is generated randomly.
+   - Each element from the input data should be distinct.
 2. Run the project.
 The time will print to terminal, and the sorting result will write to `assets/outputx.txt`.
 ```sh
 cd ./test/Benchmark.FromFile